ricklove/GreekBibleApp/WebSite/Notes/WorkHours.md

 		- [X] Put Testing on its own page
 		- [X] load with pure javascript with no server processing

+- [X] Create Documentation for System Features in Developer's Notes

+### V1 H2

+- [ ] Refactor Testing Framework
-- [ ] Refactor Offline App Caching
+	- [ ] Refactor Yadda test runner and QUnit library